Subritt/flipkart-review-scraper/README.md

 Technology used:
 - `BeautifulSoup` for Scraping data from the provided link.
 - `Streamlit`, handles the front end.
 Shows the scraped data in tabular view, and provides an option to download it in a csv file.
+    - The application is deployed in Streamlit's own deployment service which also handles CI/CD.

 _Next upgrade will be use Selenium to extract more reviews._